ocapn/ocapn/draft-specifications/CapTP Specification.md

 `to-desc` MUST be a `desc:export` or `desc:export` which corresponds to a promise on the remote side.

-`listen-desc` MUST be a `desc:import` that is being imported.
+`listen-desc` MUST be a `desc:import-object` that is being imported.
 This will be invoked when the promise comes to a resolution.

 ### Receiving